skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ---

 ## Speak Up!
 Need a tool to make your job easier?
 Want a raise?
 Found a way to reduce time or labor?
 Speak up!
-This simpliest way is; "I would like A,B,C because of the fact of X,Y,Z".
+A simple way to put it is; "I would like A,B,C because of the fact of X,Y,Z".

 ---